drcjar/asthma/asthma-notes.md

 ## history

+- (if already diagnosed) review evidence for diagnosis
+- (if already diagnosed) review symptoms over lifecourse e.g if sudden onset at 16, why?, born at term?
+ITU admissions?
 - wheeze, cough or breathlessness, and any daily or seasonal variation in these symptoms
-- any triggers that make symptoms worse
+- any triggers that make symptoms worse; tell me about a good day vs when exposed to triggers?
 - pulmonary risk factors: occupation, personal/fam hx atopy, smoking, personal hx tb or contact with

 ## examination